AnniesAnalytics/Python-codes/README.md

 Want to download a .csv file for yourself?
 No problem.
 You can find it [Here](https://anniesanalytics.wixsite.com/annie-nelson/single-project).
 Just click on the Excel file icon!

 You will also find some Chat-GPT assisted demo projects in here where I write out the dialogue between me and Chat-GPT.
 This is so beginners can see how approachable it is!

+Note the "Cleaning Files" script is one I actually used at my job!